Last updated on May 15, 2022.

 - The only correct robots.txt location is the root (the main directory) of the website.
 This applies to any website whether or not it is a WordPress website.

-- One website can only have one robots.txt file.
+- One website (one domain) can only have one robots.txt file.

 - The only acceptable name for the file is robots.txt.